 Whilst the scams above cause financial and emotional harm, 'Crash for Cash' goes a step beyond by risking serious physical harm.

-This is a scam that involves fraudsters deliberately causing a car crash to claim on the victim's insurance.
+This car crash scam involves fraudsters deliberately causing an accident to claim on the victim's insurance.
 Whilst driving in front of a car, they'll suddenly & without warning slam on their brakes, making it almost impossible for the victim to avoid running into the back of them.

 This might happen on a slip road off a motorway, be just before a pedestrian crossing where there aren't actually any pedestrians, or happen at a junction where the fraudster suddenly pulls out in front of a car.
 As the driver who hits from behind is often deemed at fault, then the fraudsters will insist the victim claim on their insurance, often adding in a claim for injury too.